Science writer… systems thinker… pragmatic idealist

 I am a science writer with a background in ecosystems theory and genomics.
 My focus is on climate resilience and other forms of adaptation.
 My articles on climate resilience and adaptation have been published in Undark, Vox, and The Scientist, among others.
 I have been writing about science for fifteen years, including my textbooks.
 I constantly seek new ways to reach audiences about science, and may be the only science journalist to have performed musical comedy about CRISPR at the Bright Club in Dublin, Ireland.

-I am currently enrolled in a master’s program in science writing at Johns Hopkins University.
-Anticipated graduation date is May 2020 (working on my thesis now).
+I have just completed a master’s program in science writing at Johns Hopkins University and graduate in May 2020.
 I divide my time between Vermont and Texas.
-I am freelancing, and open to steady part-time remote work.
+I am working as an independent contractor, and am open to steady part-time remote work.